theS1LV3R/theS1LV3R/README.md

 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...
 - 📫 How to reach me: Make an issue in this repo
-- 😄 Pronouns: I use any pronoun!
+- 😄 Pronouns: I use any pronouns!
 - ⚡ Fun fact: I am bisexual and nonbinary!

 -->